 Formalin – Cheap, effective and readily available; formalin can sometimes even be sourced from a vet or local pharmacy (37% Formaldehyde is what you’re looking for).
 However, the downsides are numerous: First, it can be very harsh – some fish cannot even survive in it the full 60 minutes.
 Formalin will quickly deplete oxygen from the water, so it’s important to aerate heavily for 30 minutes before and also during the bath treatment.
 The bath should be done in a large glass bowl/container or small aquarium, as plastic may absorb some of the medication and then leach it back out during future use.
 Finally, formalin is a known carcinogen, so precautions must be taken when handling it.
 Prevent your skin from coming into contact with it by wearing waterproof gloves, and protect your face by wearing a face mask and eye protection.

 Even though I lost the butterfly I had treated with formalin, I still wanted to include it as a chemical bath option.
 In the past, I have successfully treated clownfish with Brooklynella by using formalin and also know those who have been successful using it to treat velvet as well, so it is not without its merits.
 However, there is anecdotal evidence that some fish treated with formalin will suddenly stop eating at a later date.
 So, similar to cyanide poisoning.
 I’ve also read that many fish treated with formalin do not live past 18-24 months, possibly dying of cancer.
-However, when faced with velvet and if formalin is your only viable option, 18-24 months is a hell of a lot better than just letting the fish die in a matter of days or even hours.
+However, when faced with velvet and if formalin is your only viable option, 18-24 months is a heck of a lot better than just letting the fish die in a matter of days or even hours.

 Methylene Blue – May be added to the formalin bath only.
 It is a healing agent, useful for treating the tiny bite marks inflicted by velvet.